xeduportal/WiseSMS_Docs/Policies/PRIVACY_POLICY.md

 - **SMS Permissions:** Required for core messaging features
 - **Contacts:** Optional; required only if you want contact integration
 - **Camera:** Optional; required only if you want to capture photos in the app
-- **Storage:** Optional; required only for accessing gallery images
+- **Storage/Media:** Optional; required only for accessing gallery images
 - **Location:** Optional; required only for location sharing features
 - **Notifications:** Optional; recommended for message alerts

 ### Google Play Policy Compliance
 This app complies with:
 - Google Play Developer Program Policies
-- Google Play's User Data Policy
+- Google Play’s User Data Policy
-- Android's permissions best practices
+- Android’s permissions best practices
 - Appropriate use of sensitive permissions

 ### Data Protection Laws